dachshund-wcms/dachshund/libs/README.md

 # Client Libraries
-This folder can contain all client libraries like stylesheets or javascript files to make them accessible as static files through dachshund.
+This folder can contain all client libraries like stylesheets or javascript files to make them accessible as static file resource.
+To add files to this folder, put them into the _install_ folder of your application: /apps/<yourAppName>/install/libs/<yourAppName>/<myStaticResourceFiles>